 - Employees belongings cover

-Farm Liability cover provides protection for third party claims when an accident happens from your farming business.
+Farm Liability cover provides protection for claims made on you by other people, arising out of your farm business.
 Some of the additional and optional benefits include:

 - Farm hosting (optional)